Few kitchen appliances have gained more attention and caused more of a stir than the Instant Pot.

 While the idea of an all-in-one appliance is very appealing, the Instant Pot isn’t quite ready to take on your slow cooker and put it out of your kitchen once and for all.

 No – if you expect truly instant cooking

 It’s pretty common in the Instant Pot blogosphere for recipes to boast “10 Minute X” or “5 Minute Y.” But, here’s the thing: That number of minutes usually refers to the active pressure-cooking time – which in most cases, doesn’t include the amount of time it takes for the Instant Pot to build pressure (typically 15 minutes or so).

 Some recipes also require Natural Release, which can add extra time to the back end as you wait for the pressure to dissipate.
 The alternative is flicking the “quick release” valve from the “sealing” to “venting” position, which only takes a few minutes.

 When you account for pressure build up, active cook time, and release, some Instant Pot recipes aren’t drastically quicker to prepare than their stovetop or in-oven counterparts, especially recipes like steamed veggies.

 With that said, some recipes however cook faster on the instapot, like long-simmering soups and from-frozen meat.
 The amount of time saved depends on what you’re cooking, but whatever it is, you’ll likely have to factor in a few more minutes than those snappy recipe names suggest.

-How to Use the Instant Pot as a Beginner
+Beginners Guide: How to Use an Instant Pot

-Consumer Reviews and Critics: What Online Customers Say About the Instant Pot
+What Online Customers Say About the Instant Pot?